 Overlapping with the earlier issue, another common problem faced by L&D professionals, along with creating engaging content for learners, is to transform dull subject matter into a thing of interest.
 Employees show alacrity in learning only if they find the content to be appealing enough.
 A tall order, indeed!

 Solution: Using innovation, creativity, and strong ID principles while developing the content is a sure-shot way of ensuring a good learning experience for the learners.
 But beyond the learning/training content, there is one important tool that can take the learning experience from good to ‘great’.
 It’s Gamification.
-Badges, Points, Leader Boards, whichever avatar Gamification takes on, can not just promote corporate training programs and incentivize the right learning behavior, but also create a fun and competitive atmosphere where learning doesn’t happen, it thrives!
+Badges, Points, Leader Boards, whichever avatar Gamification takes on, it can not just promote corporate training programs and incentivize the right learning behavior, but also create a fun and competitive atmosphere where learning doesn’t happen, it thrives!

-Issue 5: ROI measurement
+Issue 5: ROI Measurement

 Demonstrating the success of a learning/ training program, and hence a positive Return On Investment (ROI), with quantifiable/ measurable data points is a part of an L&D professional’s life.
 Sooner or later.
 But how can this be done in the most accurate and transparent way possible?